Skip to main contentSkip Navigation or Skip to Content

 Assessments

-To complete this course successfully, students must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Project.
+To complete this course successfully, students must achieve a passing grade of 50% or higher on the overall course.

 Assessment